samyakm38/Enveave/README.md

 ## 📱 Key Features

-- **Environmental Project Discovery**: Browse and search for environmental initiatives
+- **Environmental Project Discovery**:  Browse and search for initiatives that benefit society
-- **Volunteer Management**: Register, apply, and track participation in projects
+- **Volunteer Management**:  Register, apply, and track participation in opportunities
-- **Organization Tools**: Create and manage environmental opportunities
+- **Organization Tools**: Create and manage opportunities for social impact
-- **Success Stories**: Showcase impactful environmental projects
+- **Success Stories**: Showcase impactful initiatives across various sectors
 - **Authentication System**: Secure login and account management
 - **Interactive Dashboard**: For volunteers, organizations, and admins
-- **AI-Powered Support**: Chatbot for answering environmental queries
+- **AI-Powered Support**: Chatbot for answering queries related to initiatives and opportunities

 ## 🧪 Testing